srinathk-d250/aws-project/README.md

 # aws-project
-this is my AWS practice project create an EC2 windows instance in AWS
+this is my AWS practice project